snhirsch/mustang-midi-bridge/README.md

   path with reverse-engineering of Fender's communication scheme.

   + Robert Fransson (aka Codesmart) of Primova Sound for feedback and encouragement and general programming wizardry).
+And a special thanks for allowing me to include his nicely formatted MIDI spec (in doc subdirectory).

   + Robert Heitman of Triton Interactive, author of the Android 'Remuda' application, who provided valuable insight into the darker